boukx/guide/index.markdown

 ### PvE
 - **DBM** and **BigWigs** give you vital information about boss encounters.
 Like the actionbar addons, they do all the same things and they even work with eachother at this point.
 Install one.
 I've used both.
 I use both currently because BW has better customization and DBM has a better PvP plugin for AB flags.
-**ThreatClassic2** is a threat addon.
-Details has TinyThreat included but TC2 has all sorts of nice features like normalizing threat on range or warnings when your threat gets over a certain % or value or both.
+- **ThreatClassic2** is a threat addon.
+Details has TinyThreat included but TC2 has several nice features like normalizing threat on range or warnings when your threat gets over a certain % or value or both.
 - **Details** is a meter addon.
 You can see healing, interrupts, damage taken, and all sorts of things.
 - **LibHealComm-4.0** shows incoming healing on nameplates and raid frames.
 I highly recommend installing it even as a DPS and then setting it to only show healing on you and your pet; knowing a heal is incoming can let you make better decisions in raids and PvP.